kjhass/PublicKB/Compliance/Centurylink-HIPAA.md

 *	*Breach Documentation* - Implement procedures to ensure that relevant information concerning the breach is documented and retained for ad hoc review.

 ## Service Audits
 CenturyLink recognizes that some customers may need to conduct on-site audits of how their services are delivered.
 CenturyLink permits annual audits to ensure our customer’s services are aligned with security and policy requirements.
-The customer may perform this service audit or any designated third party auditor(s) who enters into a standard Auditor Access and Confidentiality Agreement.
+This audit may be performed by the customer, or any designated third party auditor(s) who enters into a standard Auditor Access and Confidentiality Agreement.

 ## Characteristics of a Business Associate
 When a covered entity decides to outsource HIPAA compliant hosting to a business associate, they need to look for certain indicators of compliance to ensure due diligence in vetting their service provider.
 Due diligence can help a covered entity prevent a potential data breach resulting in costly fines, as well as damage to reputation and business.